Miserlou/Zappa/README.md

 And now your function will execute every minute!

+If you want to cancel these, you can simply use the 'unschedule' command:

+    $ zappa unschedule production

+And now your schedule event rules are deleted.

 #### Undeploy

 If you need to remove the API Gateway and Lambda function that you have previously published, you can simply: